CityofPittsburgh/fire_risk_analysis/README.md

 ## requirements.txt

-All of the packages you'll need to install for the scripts to run
+All of the packages you'll need to install for the scripts to run.

+### Authors:
+* Michael Madaio
+* Geoffrey Arnold
+* Bhavkaran Singh
+* Qianyi Hu
+* Nathan Kuo
+* Jason Batts